The Hidden Dynamics of Life, of Love and of Leadership

 This short article offers an introduction to this large subject.

-Our relationship with money is often complex and confusing.
+Our relationship with money is often complex, entangled and confused.

-This article will illuminate the many patterns, projections and dynamics in our relationship to money and explore ways of allowing the resource of money and the benefits of abundance into our lives, without guilt or confusion.
+This article illuminates some of the many patterns, projections and dynamics in our relationship with money and explores ways of allowing the benefits of abundance and money into our lives, without guilt or confusion.